-“I lost my 22 year old beloved feline friend three months ago and I’m completely heartbroken,” says SG on Healing Your Heart When You Miss Your Cat.
+Here’s what a reader says about her cat’s recent death: “I lost my 22 year old beloved feline friend three months ago and I’m completely heartbroken,” says Shannon on Do You Miss Your Cat More Than You Thought Possible?
 “We spent almost every night and day together.
 My heart, soul and life feels dark: an eternal night.
 My girl was unwell for many years, but we always found a way though… I always thought our love would defy death, but it didn’t.
-She has helped me through my own difficulties, but more than that, she is the best friend I’ve ever had, and will ever have.”
+My cat has helped me through my own difficulties, but more than that, she is the best friend I’ve ever had, and will ever have.”

 I know it’s not easy to lose your cat, and I’m sorry for your loss.
 Know that you aren’t alone, and that you will feel better some day.
 You won’t forget your beloved cat, but you will start to remember with peace and love.
 You never fully “get over death”…you just learn how to live with the wispy shadows of loss.

 Your home isn’t the same.
 You may still have cat toys, food, and bedding all over the place.
 And even if all your cat’s stuff is put away, you still see and feel your cat around corners, on chairs, and in your room at night.

 You have memories, both good and bad.
 You may even be dealing with feelings of guilt and regret over your cat’s death.
 If you live with other people, they too may be struggling to accept your cat’s death.
 If you live alone, you may feel lonelier and sadder than you’ve ever felt.
 You may also feel surprised or even shocked at how sad you are that your cat died…and how grieved you are when you think of the future.

 Know that your grief is normal, and even healthy